Wednesday, July 11, 2018

 PROBABILITY AND POSSIBILITY

-In my current state of mind, well, really for most of my adult life, I have wavered between Probability and Possibility.
+In my current state of mind, well, really for most of my adult life, I considered Probability and Possibility of things great and small

-I speak not of mathematical probability, but reference to experience about what seems probable in general and not with regardt specific happenings or events.
-And, while I also look at factors that may predict what seems possible, ultimately, my faith in the human spirit tells me that all things are possible—if not always probable.
-My consideration of the probable and the possible helps me avoid thinking in and acting out of extremes—that "either-or" mentality, which seems to be the mode and mood of the day and always has been I suppose.
+I speak not of mathematical probability, but what seems probable or possible based on predictivewa factor.
+Uultimately, I like to believe that the axiom "All things are possible is true!
+My consideration of the probable and the possible keeps me from thinking and/or acting out of fear or hope, which seems to be the mode and mood of the day and, I suppose, always has been.

 I believe there has always been little tolerance for looking deeper, and now, even more so with our nano-second communications of news and social media (within which each extreme finds a niche.)
-I have been told many times, “You are deep,” which always feels more critique than compliment, to which I inwardly affirm for myself: better to be deep than shallow, remaing on the surface, where I cannot see what lies below it all.
+I have been told many times, “You are deep,” which always feels more critique than compliment, to which I inwardly affirm for myself: better to be deep than shallow, remaing on the surface, where one can only imagine what lies below it all.

-What often lies below it all is the powers that be, seeking to direct and control the narrative in their favor to remain in power and keep us in the dark, off track, apathetic or confused.
+What often lies below in the bigger picture of things, especially politics, but also advertising, is the powers that be, seeking to direct and control the narrative in their favor to remain in power, benefit financially, remain apathetic or confused.
 It is easy to submit to these powers or forces--we need do nothing, especially not think!
 Then the world can be defined in simple, black and white terms: them and us, good and evil—a zero sum game in which if someone else benefits, we lose.
 It’s easy to craft that kind of thinking into sound bites where "Perceptions are real and the truth is not" (Imelda Marcos).
-This is the kind of thinking that engenders team-like loyalty and translates readily into catch phrases to fire up the masses, conjure up worst case scenarios, conspiracies born of fears, reinforcing already held beliefs and opinions, which are often far from the real probabilities or possibilities, but may be self-fulling "prophesies."
+This is the kind of thinking that engenders "tribal loyalty and translates readily into catch phrases to fire up the masses, conjure up worst case scenarios, conspiracies born of fears, reinforcing already held beliefs and opinions, which are often far from the real probabilities or possibilities, but may be self-fulling "prophesies."

 Anne Frank was able to believe in possibility, even at such a young age and in a dire situation.
 She wrote in her diary: